aaronpowell/aaronpowell.github.io/src/documents/posts/2010-11-27-umbraco-ironruby-tips-and-tricks.html.md

 # Modularizing your IronRuby files

-Having the ability to break a large file into a set of smaller files is quite an important aspect of any kind of programming, and it's a concept that all languages Umbraco supports has.
+Having the ability to break a large file into a set of smaller files is quite an important aspect of any kind of programming, and it's a concept that is in all the languages that Umbraco supports.
 XSTL has `<xsl:include`, .NET has types, but what about DLR scripts?

 IronRuby (and IronPython) allow you to break files into smaller files, but how do you then include them?